 These different factors affect how you react to the stressor, and how much of an effect they have on your life.

 Dealing with internal and external Stressors

 Since your internal stressors impact the way you deal with external stressors, it’s good to focus on those first.
 The hard part is that internal stressors require you to change the way you think about life and the way you view different events that you encounter.
 That’s easier said than done.

 One of my favorite ways to manage internal stressors is to keep a positive state of mind.
 Maybe you feel bad about being overweight.
 Instead of stressing about the problem, focus on the solution.
 Think about what you need to do to lose that weight and start living a healthier lifestyle.
 Negative thoughts make for a negative life.

 As far as external stressors, you’ve already made the wisest decision ever by reading TSM :).
-Read through my 170 Stress Management Techniques, and browse the different Stress Hacks I’ve written about.
+Read through our 170 Stress Management Techniques, and browse the different Stress Hacks we’ve written about.

 Even though you can’t directly control most external stressors, you can control how much they effect you and how you respond.
 For example, when you’re sitting in traffic for 40 minutes, you can either grind your teeth and get pissed, or you can turn on some music and use the time to think about what you’re going to cook for dinner and what you’re going to do tomorrow.